What about a Mansard Roof? FAQ’s Answered and More Questions Invited

 Gambrels often have the same challenges as mansards, though perhaps not quite to the same extreme because the pitch isn’t as steep.
 Gambrels also often can use the same roofing material on both roofs, whereas, with mansards, usually, you have different materials on the steep and low slope roof portions.

-Need help to identify your roof style?
+Need help identifying your roof’s style?

 How much does a mansard roof cost?

 Accessibility is a considerable cost factor when determining how much a mansard roof costs, beyond the actual cost of materials chosen.
 If the mansard can easily be accessed, the roof installs similar to siding and is fairly easy using ladders, walk boards, pumpjacks, and other access tools.
 These jobs would price out similar to typical roofs.
-However, if access to the mansard is trickier and requires sophisticated scaffolding or perhaps an articulated lift, the installation is slower and more tedious, and therefore more expensive.
+However, if access to the roof is trickier and requires sophisticated scaffolding or perhaps an articulated lift, the installation is slower and more tedious, and therefore more expensive.

 How the windows are inset or protruding from the mansard makes a big difference, too.
 Especially on protruding windows, re-roofing is the right time to perhaps re-trim those windows, so they look nice and do not require painting and other maintenance.

 With these installation issues in mind, it’s even more important that you consider the lifetime cost of the roof replacement project.
-Quality metal roofing is the best alternative for mastering a mansard roof.

 What about windows and doors in a mansard roof?